 |Arms of St Catherine's|

 Authority: The arms, according to St Catz officials, were granted by the College of Arms in 1964, two years after St Catz opened.
 The Letter Patent, usually signed and sealed by all the three Kings of Arms on behalf of the College of Arms, is reportedly in a secure location at St Catz.
-A printed source (below left) confirms the granting of arms for St Catz as well as its "recording" for its counterpart in Cambridge.
-The date given for the grant is June 10, 1963, not 1964, which could mean that there was a six-month delay from the internal grant to the preparation and signing of the Letter Patent.
+A printed source (below left) confirms the granting of arms for St Catz, with the date of the grant June 10, 1963, which could mean that there was a six-month delay from the internal grant to the preparation and signing of the Letter Patent.